-100 Tiger Trafficking in its work with tiger range and consuming countries, as of tiger parts, to stop the trade in tigers and their derivatives.
-Funding: \$212,883 Grant Term: 1/1/04 - 9/30/08 Grantee: National Fish and Wildlife Foundation This is a multiregional project covering three regions; the total grant amoun is \$2,235,267.
+Campaign Against Tiger Trafficking in its work with tiger range and consuming countries, as well as consumers of tiger parts, to stop the trade in tigers and their derivatives.

+Grantee: National Fish and Wildlife Foundation

+This is a multiregional project covering three regions; the total grant amount is \$2,235,267.
 A portion of the funding for this grant is provided through support to CEPF from the Rufford Maurice Laing Foundation.